gambol99/kube-coreos/README.md

 ## **Kubernetes Platform**
 ---

-Kubernetes Platform is a collection of [terraform](terraform.io) modules, scripts and build container used to maintainer an collection of Kubernetes environments.
-All the requirements and prerequisites are packaged into the build container.
+Kubernetes Platform is a build container, scripts and environment setup container for a Kubernetes cluster.
+The container provides a generic entrypoint for the man

 #### **Build container**

 All the software requirements of the build are packaged up in a container; the Dockerfile for which can be found in the root.
 In order to build the container simply do a 'make' in the root folder.
-You can then jump inside via run.kube -e *ENV* script or use a playground via ./play.kube
+You can then jump inside via run.kube -e *ENV* script or use a playground via ./play.kube.
+The responsiblity of the container is to provide some default variables kube-tf modules and to provide a quick provisioning of the environment.
+The intended use would is to map credentials, environment files and any terraform files.

 **Key Points**

-> - You can build the container via a local Makefile in the root of this repository, make
+> - You can build the container via a local Makefile in the root of this repository, type: make
+> - The build container itself is nothing more than a generic entrypoint, providing the tools and the environment setup

+#### **How would you use the container**

+An exmaple of how you use the build can be found in [kube-platform](https://github.com/gambol99/kube-platform).
+Essentially, you need to provide the build container with the credentials, the environment files and your custom terraform files.

+**Volume Mapping**
+- environments -> platform/environments
+- terraform -> platform/terraform/config.d

+Because of the lack of support for recursive directories we need a

-#### **Environments**
+#### **Environment Setup**

 The environment files are kept in the environments/ directory; most of attributes has defaults but elements such as as DNS zone, KMS keys are must all be filled into before.
 Jump to the Getting Started tutorial for an example.

 > **Note**: the playground environment *(defaults to 'play')* is special and upon entry a default configuration is copied and customized for the user *(uses the USER environment var)*